woahbase/website/snippets/deprecated.md

     keep working as expected, but for building new images, a significant part of the code needs to be updated.
 {%- endif %}
+{% if 'foreign' in tags -%}
+???+ info "Not Our Image"
+    This image is not built (or modified or maintained) by, nor has any direct affiliation with us.
+But like many other FOSS, we like and trust it enough and may (or may not) use it ourselves.
+    Any issues/questions/support regarding this image that is not relevant to this documentation or snippets go to the actual owner or maintainers.
+{%- endif %}